longkimtran/Roxy/README.md

 All function I analyze in the report.
 You can read how that function work in app.
 If you like contact me to develop this app better and better.

+I create 1 EXE file in 'dist folder' so you can open and use it if you don't want to open Software Programming.

 + Mail: LongTHKGCS18852@fpt.edu.vn or tranhuukimlong@gmail.com
 + Phone: 0917515853
 + Face: facebook.com/longtran.210620